What Do Courier or Messenger Do?

 The states with the most job growth for Courier or Messenger are Colorado, Utah, and Florida.
 Watch out if you plan on working in Kansas, Mississippi, or Alaska.
 These states have the worst job growth for this type of profession.

-What is the Average Salary of a Courier or Messenger
+Salary for a Courier or Messenger

 The salary for Couriers and Messengers ranges between about $20,390 and $44,400 a year.